Rajkumar-Selvaraj-ZS0533/PythonPOC/README.md

 3. Download dependencies from the requirment.txt file - 'pip install -r requirements.txt'

+4. Please make sure to have a Postgres DB in local.

-4. For Running the application - 'python erp.py'
+5. For Running the application - 'python erp.py'